Robotics Projects, Lessons, and Activities for Teachers

 The free STEM lessons, projects, and activities below help introduce students to robotics, robotics engineering, and the kinds of algorithmic thinking used to program, control, and automate robots.
-In these activities, students will learn about designing robots, building circuits, using sensors to direct robot behavior, controlling robots remotely, and programming robots to perform specific tasks and functions.
+In these projects, students will learn about designing robots, building circuits, using sensors to direct robot behavior, controlling robots remotely, and programming robots to perform specific tasks and functions.

 To help educators choose lessons and activities that meet certain curriculum needs and student experience and readiness, the resources below have been grouped as follows: